earloc/Sample.AutoMapper.EnumValidation/readme.md

 And boom, there you go.
 The missing type-map configuration call on a silver-plate.

-Now copy that line and place it somwhere suitable withing your AutoMapper-configuration.
+Now copy that line and place it somewhere suitable withing your AutoMapper-configuration.

 For this post I´m just putting it below the existing one: